 A former colleague of mine recently encouraged me to apply for a role at eBay.
 She’s very happy there and has a highly attenuated sense of cultural fit so I trust her judgment.
 I decided to experiment with selling on eBay as a way of exploring the company.

-While I used to buy and sell camera equipment on Ebay it had been awhile.
-To get reacquainted I listed a purse on Ebay and a bag on Facebook Marketplace (FBM) to also understand one of the competitors.
+While I used to buy and sell camera equipment on eBay it had been a while.
+To get reacquainted I listed a purse on eBay and a bag on Facebook Marketplace (FBM) to also understand one of the competitors.

 In each platform you can use nine or more photos to help set the buyer’s expectation about the condition of the item, particularly if pre-owned.
 I took 15 photos and used seven showing wide view, medium view of individual features and close-ups of areas of wear and indicators of brand authenticity.
 While pictures are worth a thousand words, a 90 second video overview could really help.

 eBay will auto-populate detailed specs for your item based on previously sold similar items.
 This saves you time and increases accuracy through crowdsourcing.
 You can update any of the details you wish.
 FBM does not offer this feature.

 eBay pricing recommendation engine/ FBM current listing comparisons